 - More efficient workflows with user-friendly applications that seamlessly integrate with existing IT environments.

 “AI-assisted customer engagement technology will assure us of efficient customer services.
 This technology will provide long-term customer engagement assistance to us.” – Team Leader, Enterprise Field Service Organization

-- 78% of companies can search through customer history and asset records more quickly
+- 78% improved customer history and asset search functionality

-To learn more about how Astea can help your field service organization embrace emerging technologies, click here.
+To learn more about how Astea’s field service software can help your organization leverage emerging technologies, click here to request a demo.